joaoleaodev/joaoleaodev/README.md

-# 👋 Olá, eu sou João
+# 👋 Hi, I'm João

-🎓 Estudante de Engenharia de Software na FIAP
+🎓 Software Engineering student at FIAP
-💻 Desenvolvedor Java em formação
+💻 Developer in training
-🚀 Focado em Backend e evolução constante
+🚀 Focused on Backend and constant evolution

-## 📚 Atualmente estudando:
+## 📚 Currently studying:
-- Lógica de Programação
+- Programming Logic
-- Java
+- Python
-- Estruturas de Dados
+- Data Structures
-- Versionamento com Git
+- Versioning with Git

-## 🎯 Objetivo
+## 🎯 Objective
-Busco oportunidade de estágio em desenvolvimento para aplicar meus conhecimentos e crescer na área de tecnologia.
+I am looking for an internship opportunity in development to apply my knowledge and grow in the field of technology.

-## 📫 Contato
+## 📫 Contact
 - LinkedIn: www.linkedin.com/in/joaoleaodev
 - E-mail: joaopontes@gmail.com